ya0-yuan/tp/docs/UserGuide.md

 </div>

 **Example**:
-Assume that a client has contacted the hair salon to cancel the appointment with ID `2`.
-You wish to update the database to reflect this appointment as cancelled.
+Assume that an appointment with ID `2` was successfully completed.
+You wish to update the database to reflect this appointment as `COMPLETED`.
 You will perform the following steps:

 <div markdown="block" class="alert alert-white">

 Editing an appointment:

-1. Type `edit_appt 2 s/CANCELLED` into the *Command box*.
+1. Type `edit_appt 2 s/COMPLETED` into the *Command box*.
 1. Press `Enter` to execute.

 Outcome: